lorena-gp/food-standards-agency/README.md

 ### Correlation Analysis and Predictive Modelling

-Correlation analysis is performed on the F&Y survey data to identify which features (questions and their respective answers) correlate the most, positevely or negatively, with the risk of suffering food poisoning.
-A preliminary precitive model is also developed, which informs again about the set of the features most relevant for determining food poisoning risk.
+Correlation analysis is performed on the F&Y survey data to identify which features (questions and their respective answers) correlate the most, positively or negatively, with the risk of suffering food poisoning.
+A preliminary predictive model is also developed, which informs again about the set of the features most relevant for determining food poisoning risk.
 To fully assess the predictive capability of this model, further work is required.

 ## Interactive Dashboard